Exponential Lag Synchronization of Cohen-Grossberg Neural Networks with Discrete and Distributed Delays on Time Scales: Introduction

 \item The results for different special cases are given which shows that the obtained results unify and generalize the existing results.

 \item A simulated example for different time scales including continuous, discrete and non-overlapping closed intervals, is given to verify the obtained analytical outcomes. \end{itemize}

-The remaining part of the manuscript is organized as follows: In \Cref{sec:pre}, we recall some basics from matrix theory and time scales which we need throughout this manuscript.
+The remaining part of the manuscript is organized as follows: In \Cref{sec:pre}, we recall basic concepts from matrix theory and time scales that are essential for the subsequent sections.
 In \Cref{sec:SOP}, we formulate our statement of the problem.
-In \Cref{sec:Results}, the main results are discussed and in the last \Cref{sec:examples}, a numerical example with simulation is given to verify the obtained results.
+In \Cref{sec:Results}, the main results are discussed.
+Finally, in \Cref{sec:examples}, two numerical examples with simulation are given to verify the obtained results.